8 rules for planting a hedge

 Rule 7: Prune the plants

-Plants take root better if they are pruned after planting.
+Plants root better when pruned after planting.
 This is done at the same height from the ground along a stretched string, as well as on the sides at 1/3 or 1/2 of the average length of the shoot.
 Note: if you’re using material that isn’t explicitly designed for hedges, you’ll need to cut the planted plants to a height of 8-12 inches above the ground.

 Rule 8: Choose the direction